Religion, Philosophy and Ethics

 Secondly, we study four key themes of religion, philosophy and ethics in the modern world: existence of God, peace and conflict, human relationships, and the dialogues between and within religious and non-religious groups.

-All students will continue to study religion, philosophy and ethics during enrichment time through the Key Stage 5 Religious Education Locally Agreed Syllabus.
+All students will continue to study Religion, Philosophy and Ethics during enrichment time, utilising the areas of study from the Key Stage 5 area in the Religious Education Locally Agreed Syllabus.

-As of September 2016 we will teach AQA A Level Philosophy.
-This course is designed to introduce students to the key methods and concepts in philosophy through the study of four broad themes: Epistemology; Philosophy of Religion; Ethics; and Philosophy of Mind.
+At A-Level we teach AQA A Level Philosophy.
+This course is designed to introduce students to the key methods and concepts in philosophy through the study of four broad themes: Epistemology; Moral Philosophy; Metaphysics of God; Metaphysics of Mind.
 Students will develop and refine a range of transferable skills, such as the ability to ask penetrating questions, to analyse and evaluate the arguments of others and to present their own arguments clearly and logically.

 How can I support my child in this subject?